ashtonmeuser/regex-dictionary/README.md

 ### Rendering

 Rendering a large list was made trivial by implementing [vue-virtual-scroller](https://github.com/Akryum/vue-virtual-scroller).
-A `RecycleScroller` component is introduced which renders only elements that are displayed.
+A `RecycleScroller` component is introduced which renders only elements that are visible.
 When a user scrolls, the existing list items' DOM is reused.

-Simple elements are used within the `RecycleScroller` to avoid the overhead involved with functional Vue components.
+Simple elements are used within the `RecycleScroller` to avoid the overhead involved with rendering functional Vue components.

 A `DynamicScroller` should be used if list items are to have a dynamic height.

 ### Filtering

 The word list is filtered using a regex pattern.
 The two main ways to match strings against a regex pattern are [String.match()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/match) and [RegExp.test()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/test).
 In practice, the `RegExp.test()` method proved to be far more efficient.
-See the Regex performance section for a deeper look into both methods.
+See the Regex Performance section of this document for a deeper look into both methods.

-The word list is filtered in the `filterWords` action of the [Vuex store](https://github.com/ashtonmeuser/regex-dictionary/blob/bea2edf667b98dd9a22477e7004820cb8a0d9433/src/store/index.js#L50).
+The word list is filtered in the `filterWords` action of the [Vuex store](/src/store/index.js).

 ### Threading